 The Education Enhancement Program (EEP), located in the Joseph P. Vona Academic Annex, offers a variety of academic support services.
-These services include credit and non-credit courses in reading; professional tutoring and workshops in reading, writing and study strategies; supplemental instruction and peer tutoring in many subject areas taught at Rider; academic support programs for special admit students (Rider Achievement Program) and for students on academic probation (Turning Point); and services for students who have disabilities (see student disability policy).
+These services include credit and non-credit courses in reading; professional tutoring and workshops in reading, writing and study strategies; and services for students who have disabilities (see student disability policy).
 In addition, EEP collaborates with the mathematics department in administering the Math Skills Lab course.